- Seeing Jewish Studies Through Christian Students' Writing

-For all its astonishing success in recent years, academic Jewish studies has yet to explore how it can most fully engage the lives and minds of its students and of the larger communities of which it is a part.
+For all its astonishing success in recent years, academic Jewish studies has done little to explore how it can most fully engage the lives and minds of its students and of the larger communities of which it is a part.

 - new ways of teaching that show promise of engaging students more fully;